Cyprus: Domestic Corporate Taxation

 Scope of Corporation Tax

-Cyprus imposes corporation tax on 'companies': this term includes all companies incorporated or registered under any Cyprus law, and any foreign company which carries on business or has an office or place of business (permanent establishment) in Cyprus.
+Cyprus imposes corporation tax on all 'companies'; this term includes all companies incorporated or registered under any Cypriot law, and any foreign company which conducts business or has an office or place of business (permanent establishment) in Cyprus.

-"Permanent establishment" has the same meaning as defined in the OECD Model Tax Convention on Income and on Capital with the exemption of "a building site or construction or installation project", which constitutes a permanent establishment only if it lasts more than three months.
+The meaning of 'permanent establishment' is as defined in the OECD Model Tax Convention on Income and on Capital, except that "a building site or construction or installation project" only constitutes a permanent establishment if it lasts for more than three months.

-As from 2003, Cyprus applied a residence-based taxation regime: "Resident in the Republic", when applied to a company, means a company whose management and control is exercised in the Republic; and "non-resident or resident outside the Republic" will be construed accordingly.
+Since 2003, Cyprus has applied a residence-based taxation regime.
+A company that is deemed 'Resident in the Republic ', is one whose management and control is exercised within Cyprus; and 'non-resident or resident outside the Republic' will be construed accordingly.

 However, profits from activities of a permanent establishment situated outside Cyprus are completely exempt.
-This exemption will not apply to a Cyprus company if: (i) its foreign permanent establishment directly or indirectly engages in more than fifty per cent (50%) of its activities in producing investment income, and (ii) the foreign tax burden is substantially lower than that in Cyprus.
+This exemption will not apply to a Cyprus company if: (i) its foreign permanent establishment directly or indirectly engages in more than 50% of its activities in producing investment income, and (ii) the foreign tax burden is substantially lower than that in Cyprus.

 Collective Investment Schemes

-In 2009, the The Cyprus Income Tax Law N.118(I)/2002 was amended to clarify that interest income earned by a collective investment scheme (CIS) is subject only to income tax (less any allowable expenses) and exempt from the Special Defence Contribution.
-This amendment was made in a bid to attract more investments schemes to set up and operate from Cyprus and to improve taxation for companies holding interests in Cypriot and non-Cypriot CISs.
+In 2009, the Cyprus Income Tax Law N.118(I)/2002 was amended, clarifying that interest income earned by a collective investment scheme (CIS) is only subject to income tax (less any allowable expenses); it is exempt from the Special Defence Contribution.
+This amendment was made in a bid to attract more investment schemes to set up and operate from Cyprus and to improve taxation for companies holding interests in Cypriot and non-Cypriot CISs.

-Furthermore, the Special Contribution for Defence Law was amended in order to abolish the minimum participation requirement of 1% when it relates to dividends received from abroad by a Cyprus tax resident company.
+Furthermore, the Special Contribution for Defence Law was amended.
+This abolished the minimum participation requirement of 1% for when dividends are received from abroad by a Cyprus tax resident company.
 This makes it easier for portfolio investors to benefit from the dividend participation exemption.

-The result of the amendment is that interest earned by a Cypriot company is now reduced to a maximum rate of 10% in all cases, whereas prior to the change, interest income could be taxed at 15%.
-The amendment was approved by parliament on October 22, 2009 and came into immediate force.
-It is enforceable from January 1, 2009.
+The result of the amendment is that interest earned by a Cypriot company is now reduced to a maximum rate of 12.5% in all cases, whereas prior to the change, interest income could be taxed at 15%.
+The amendment was approved by parliament on 22 October 2009 and came into immediate force.

 See Law of Offshore for a fuller description of Cypriot investment law.